dashingsoft/pyarmor/docs/project.rst

 * obf_code

-  How to obfuscate byte code of each code object:
+    How to obfuscate byte code of each code object, refer to :ref:`Obfuscating Code Mode`:

         - 0

         No obfuscate

-        - 1
+        - 1 (Default)

         Obfuscate each code object by default algorithm